Filip-Peev/Random-Password-Generator/README.md

 # Random Password Generator

 A simple and secure **Random Password Generator** application.
-This tool allows you to generate strong, random passwords with ease and offline, ensuring better security for your accounts.
+This tool allows you to generate strong, random passwords with ease and **offline**.

 ## Features